'Heinous attack': Suspect arrested in brazen shooting of U.S. consular officer in Mexico

 Guadalajara, Mexico's second-largest city, is an economic powerhouse in a region wracked by violence.

-In 2015, a powerful cartel controlled roads, killed 25 police officers in two months and shot down a military helicopter, according to a U.S. State Department report.
+In 2015, a powerful cartel killed 25 police officers in two months, shot down a military helicopter and "shut the state of Jalisco down" with 40 road blocks, a U.S. State Department report said.